Robert Dellavalle MD, PhD, MSPH

 Prof. Fahafahantsoa Rapelanoro Rabenja

-Prof. Fahafahantsoa Rapelanoro Rabenja studied in Antananarivo (Madagascar) and had his specialization in Dermato-Venereology at the University of Bordeaux II, he also has a D.E.S.S. in Project Management in Public Health (MPH) from the University of Bordeaux II.
+Prof. Fahafahantsoa Rapelanoro Rabenja studied in Antananarivo (Madagascar) and had his specialization in Dermato-Venereology at the University of Bordeaux II; he also has a D.E.S.S. in Project Management in Public Health (MPH) from the University of Bordeaux II.
 He received training in the field of ICT and health, including a certificate from the New England Medical Center - Tufts University School of Medicine International Training Program in Medical Informatics Boston – and the University of Natal School of Medicine Durban in 1999.
-He has been Agrégé of CAMES since 2000, currently Full Professor of the Chair of Dermato-Venereology at the Faculty of Medicine, University Hospital of Antananarivo and leads the LAboratory in public health, Research and Technique of medical Informatics and Communication (LARTIC) which he has founded in 2002.
-LARTIC has been a partner of the African Francophone Telemedicine Network RAFT since 2005 where it is a focal point and member of the scientific council.
+He has been Agrégé of CAMES since 2000 and is currently Full Professor of the Chair of Dermato-Venereology at the Faculty of Medicine, University Hospital of Antananarivo.
+He also leads the LAboratory in public health, Research and Technique of medical Informatics and Communication (LARTIC), which he founded in 2002.
+LARTIC has been a partner of the African Francophone Telemedicine Network RAFT since 2005, where it is a focal point and member of the scientific council.
 He has had several national and international hospital and university responsibilities.
-Former Dean of the Faculty of Human Medicine, Veterinary and Pharmacy, a former member of the permanent board of CIDMEF, Former Director and PCA of the CHU Antananarivo, he founded the faculties of Medicine in the provinces of Madagascar and also contributed to the establishment of the pharmacy department and the Charles Mérieux CICM Infectious Disease Center research laboratory.
+Former Dean of the Faculty of Human Medicine, Veterinary and Pharmacy, a former member of the permanent board of CIDMEF, and Former Director and PCA of the CHU Antananarivo, he founded the faculties of Medicine in the provinces of Madagascar and also contributed to the establishment of the pharmacy department and the Charles Mérieux CICM Infectious Disease Center research laboratory.

 Torunn Sivesind, MD

 University of Colorado Medicine, Anschutz Medical Campus (USA)